styslix7/Last-Border/README.md

 </div>

-# Stellar Deception
+# Last Border

-A solo, massive, interactive visual novel game, focusing on story.
-Will be made in either Unity or Godot, will offer 20-30 hours of playtime.
+A solo, heavily interactive visual novel game with a deep action-drama story.
+Will be made in Twine, using SugarCube with HTML, CSS and JavaScript.
+Will offer 2-3 hours of playtime depending on choices.

 # Description